kumar-harin/self-driving-car/README.md

 NOTE: BASIC KNOWLEDGE OF PYTHON AND MACHINE LEARNING IS REQUIRED.

+I think its obvious, works only on pc.

 first off, download python version 3.5.2 from official website https://www.python.org/downloads/release/python-352/ using this link.
 Download the executable installer for your OS and install it.